appcircleio/appcircle-docusaurus/docs/account/my-account/account-management/index.md

 If you need to, you can initiate the process to permanently delete your account from here.

-Each section provides the necessary tools to ensure your account remains secure and tailored to your preferences.
+Each section provides the necessary tools to ensure your account remains secure, and is tailored to your preferences.